-The Centre for Engaged Research is a designated research centre committed to embedding the principles and practices of engaged research at Dublin City University and across the island of Ireland.
+The Centre for Engaged Research is committed to embedding the principles and practices of engaged research at Dublin City University and across the island of Ireland.
 The Centre for Engaged Research pursues a new agenda that has come to the fore in Ireland and Europe that is part of a wider movement to turn research into an active partnership with society to address public needs and pressing social issues.
 Engaged research is not only a more inspiring ideal for academia, it is also a more promising basis for a just and sustainable society.

 Engaged research is part of the broader move towards collaborative engagement with community stakeholders to address societal challenges in a responsive manner.
 It explores the potential for increased collaborative activities, participation and knowledge dissemination, facilitated through new technologies, shared governance structures and partnerships.
 This brings greater public ownership and connection with policymaking and responses to societal issues.

 Engaged research aligns with the Dublin City University mission to transform lives and societies through education, research, engagement and innovation.
 It reflects the need to rebuild societies towards a new sustainable, collaborative and resilient model after the current health crisis and to harness and communicate the knowledge of the university to address social needs directly, understanding the transformative power of university/community partnerships.